Bret-B/world_exporter/README.md

 Using `true` for `randomizeTextures` will significantly reduce how well the mesh optimization performs due to slight differences in texture patterns between some blocks.

 Using a value higher than `1` for `threads` may result in a slightly higher vertex count and will require more memory.
-The offset order for overlapping faces may also be slightly worse, but this is highly unlikely to have any noticeable effect.

 <br />
 Example usage with default values: